VMM-362: Operation Enduring Freedom

 The Ugly Angels were recognized for excellence and continued their relationships with friends and families throughout the deployment.
 The Secretary of the Navy awarded the Ugly Angels as the 2010 Navy and Marine Corps aviation squadron for safety and excellence.
 Lt Sarah Ballard, US Navy, was selected as the Operational Flight Surgeon of the year 2010, Corporal Yevgeniy Levin participated in a Naturalization ceremony in Kandahar, the squadron flew American Flags for the U.S. Bobsled Team and Sergeant Joshua Obermier was recognized as the 2011 Marine Corps Aviation Associations James E. Nicholson Non-Commissioned Leadership award.

-The Ugly Angels conducted a RIP/TOA with fellow Hawaiian squadron HMH-463 “Pegasus” on 10 March 2011 and redeployed to Hawaii after supporting Regional Command Southwest with over 4200 sorties, safety delivered over 17,000 passengers and 2.3 million pounds of cargo.
+The Ugly Angels conducted a RIP/TOA with fellow Hawaiian squadron HMH-463 "Pegasus" on 10 March 2011 and redeployed to Hawaii after supporting Regional Command Southwest with over 4200 sorties, safety delivered over 17,000 passengers and 2.3 million pounds of cargo.
 This accomplishment was made possible by an extremely dedicated and talented maintenance department that conducted over 68,000 maintenance man-hours and 21 aircraft phase inspections.
 The squadron had two aircraft sustain battle damage during the deployment.

 On 18 March 2010, the entire squadron was reunited in Hawaii and on 8 April 2010 the last Change of Command ceremony was held aboard Marine Corps Base Hawaii.
 The Ugly Angels immediately began another aggressive PTP cycle.
 The Ugly Angels returned to Afghanistan in 2012, marking the final combat deployment for the CH-53D.

 HMH-362 was deactivated on 30 November 2012.

-The squadron was reactivated in FY18 as an MV-22 Osprey squadron.
+Reactivation as Tiltrotor Squadron

+Marine Medium Tiltrotor Squadron 362 (VMM-362) was reactivated at a ceremony aboard Marine Corps Air Station Miramar on August 17, 2018.
+The squadron was able to achieve Full Operational Capability as a V-22 squadron on February 28, 2020.